ucsffrancislab/genomics/data/20250800-AGS-CIDR-ONCO-I370-TCGA/20250723-survival_gwas/README.md

 WAIT UNTIL THE PREVIOUS SCRIPT COMPLETE!

-Don't need the individual bed/bim/fam filesets so commenting them out.
+Don't need the individual bed/bim/fam filesets so commenting them out of the `Run-plink.sh` commands.

 Standard HRC and 1000 genomes